bahadirdonmez/arch-linux/FIRSTSTEPS.md

     - Select **Use Key Names**.

     This will enable you to use your SSH keys stored in 1Password with Git and other tools that require SSH authentication.

 2. In 1Password, find your GitHub/GitLab key and open it:

     - Click on **Configure...** in the **Next Step: Sign Your Git Commits** box.
 This will open a window with a snippet that you can add to your `.gitconfig` file.

     - Select **Edit Automatically** and 1Password will update your `.gitconfig` file with a single click.

     - Check the contents of the `~/.gitconfig` file and correct any errors:

         ```bash
-        $ vim ~/.gitconfig
+        vim ~/.gitconfig
         ```

-3. If you prefer to have seperate Git profiles for work related projects and personal projects, you can rename the `~/.gitconfig` file to `~/.gitconfig-personal` and create a new `~/.gitconfig` file wit the following
-content:

-    ```properties
-    [includeIf "gitdir:~/git/work/"]
-        path = ~/.gitconfig-work
-    [includeIf "gitdir:~/git/personal/"]
-        path = ~/.gitconfig-personal
-    ```

-4. Add your GitHub/GitLab SSH key to the webpage:
+3. Add your GitHub/GitLab SSH key to the webpage:

     - Navigate to the SSH keys settings page and click on the **Add SSH key** button.

     - Paste the SSH key from 1Password into the Key field.